holychowders/linux-reference/README.md

 - `lsb_release` (*print distribution-specific information (minimal implementation)*)
   - `lsb_release -a` to show distributor ID, description, release number, and codename
 - `cat /proc/cmdline` to see kernel command line options (**TODO**: Why is this different than the command line shown in `dmesg | head`?)
+- `ulimit` (*modify shell resource limits*)
+  - `ulimit -a` to report all current limits
+  - `ulimit -c` to report limit on core dump size for the current shell
+    - `0` indicates that core dumping is disabled
+  - `ulimit -c <limit>` to specify the size limit for core dumps

+## Core Dumps

+**WARNING**: Enabling core dumps -- particularly universally -- can be risky.
+A core dump is a snapshot of a process taken at the time a process exits abnormally.
+Since this snapshot contains the process's memory and execution context, it can contain sensitive information.
+Proper care should be taken to manage core dumps when enabled, such as restricting access to other users and regular deletion.
+Do your own research, and don't enable them blindly.

+See `man core`

+### Enabling

+- Ephemeral (for the current shell only)
+  - `ulimit -c unlimited` to enable unlimited core dumps for the current shell only (ephemeral)
+- Persistent (using shell init configuration)
+  - *NOTE*: This will enable core dumps only for processes launched by the shell rather than all processes launched through any means.
+You can modify the PAM limits configuration if you need core dumps enabled for all processes.
+In addition, for `systemd`-managed sessions, you can specify the core dump limit for a specific process)
+  - Append `ulimit -c unlimited` to your shell init (eg, `.bashrc`)
+- Persistent (using PAM limits configuration; **NOTE**: Incomplete)
+  - Create the drop-in `/etc/security/limits.d/99-coredump.conf`
+  - **TODO**: Configuration file

+### Core Pattern

+- `/proc/sys/kernel/core_pattern` stores a pattern to specify the core save location or pipe to program to process it
+- Common core patterns
+  - `core.%e.%p` to store core dumps beside the program (CWD is default)
+  - `/var/dumps/core.%e.%p` to store core dumps in a centralized location
+  - Variables
+    - `%e`: Executable name
+    - `%p`: PID
+    - `%t`: Timestamp (epoch)
+    - `%h`: Hostname
+    - `%u`: RUID
+- Ephemeral modification (persists until reboot)
+  - `/proc/sys/kernel/core_pattern`
+- Persistent modification
+  - Create the drop-in `/etc/sysctl.d/99-coredump.conf`
+  - Insert `kernel.core_pattern = <core-pattern>`
+  - `sysctl --system` to reload the configuration
+  - Alternative method (**Not recommended**: prefer drop-in configuration to preserve this default)
+    - `sysctl -w 'kernel.core_pattern = <core-pattern>'` to overwrite the current rule

 ## Logging

 - `sar` (*collect, report, or save system activity information*)
+  - `-b` for I/O statistics
+  - `-n` for network statistics
 - `dmesg` (*print or control the kernel ring buffer*)
   - `dmesg -Tw` (show log messages in human-readable time format (`-T`) and in real time (`-w`))
   - `dmesg | head` to see the early kernel command line options (**TODO**: Why is this different than shown in `cat /proc/cmdline`?)
+  - `dmesg | tail` to see the latest log messages
 - `/var/log/` contains
   - `/var/log/dmesg`
   - `/var/log/auth.log`